Telephone Triage

 In this case, the patient may not have recognized his symptoms as serious; indeed, he may not have experienced anything that he would even have considered a symptom.
 In older adults, symptoms may be subtle or even silent.
 Perhaps, in this patient’s mind, he was simply calling to talk to his doctor, a trusted advisor, about the fact that he had been feeling tired.

-If the nurse had not explored this patient’s symptoms further but simply arranged an appointment with the doctor for the next week, a delay in care may have ensued and the patient could have suffered further damage to his heart.
+If the nurse had not explored this patient’s symptoms further but simply arranged an appointment with the doctor for the next week, a delay in care may have ensued, and the patient could have suffered further damage to his heart.

 VERACITY

 Information relayed through second or third parties (as with calls about children) may be incomplete or erroneous.
-A cardinal rule of thumb is “to speak directly with the patient,” but this is not always possible.
+A cardinal rule of thumb is “speak directly with the patient,” but this is not always possible.
 Third-party calls may occur when a working parent receives a report of the child’s condition from the onsite caregiver and then phones the telenurse.
 In the case of language barriers, using certified medical interpreters may improve communications but will double the length of the call.

 (Wheeler, 2009, 2013, 2017a) |